Unsafe Deserialization

 It is important to consider any development project from an architectural standpoint to determine when and where serialization is necessary.
 If it is unnecessary, consider using a simpler format when passing data.

-- Use serialization that only permits primitive data types.
+- Use serialization that permits only primitive data types.

 - Use low-privilege environments to isolate and run code that deserializes.